mansiyadav-04/Firstproject/README.md

 # My React App
-This is my first React project hosted on GitHub.
+This is my first React  practice project hosted on GitHub.